LAST CALL FOR FOLK MUSIC ONTARIO EARLY BIRD REGISTRATION RATE - Rates go up at 11:59 pm EDT JULY 31

 In order to keep up with FMO deadlines, Folk Music Ontario has created this list of deadlines for the upcoming conference, with more information to be added and shared before the event.

-Jul 31 Early bird rate ends
+Jul 31 Early bird REGISTRATION rate ends, prices increase.

 Aug 01 Developing artist program applications close